-Susan Kaiser Greenland is an internationally recognized leader in teaching mindfulness and meditation to children, teens, and families.
+Susan Kaiser Greenland is an internationally recognized leader in teaching mindfulness and meditation to children, teens, parents, and professionals.
 She played a foundational role in making mindfulness practices developmentally appropriate for young people and helped to pioneer activity-based mindfulness with her first book The Mindful Child.
 Her second book Mindful Games, offers simple explanations of complex concepts, methods, and themes while expanding upon her work developing activity-based mindfulness practices.
 Susan collaborated with the award-winning Stop, Breathe, Think on an App for children – Stop, Breathe, Think Kids and peaks widely at prestigious institutions and meditation centers in the United States and abroad.